hdnpt/geartrack/README.md

     console.log(CorreosESInfo.state) // see CorreosESInfo entity for more fields })

+// Get directlink info
+// ID is the provided from AliExpress R..SE geartrack.directlink.getInfo(id, (err, DirectLinkInfo) => {
+	if(err) { return  }

+    console.log(DirectLinkInfo.state) // see DirectLinkInfo entity for more fields })
 ```

 ### Changelog
+- 31/03/2017 - Added support for Ali express ids through DirectLink
 - 30/03/2017 - Added support for correo.es
 - 27/03/2017 - Formated all dates to ISO format
 - 26/03/2017 - Added support for Singpost, CTT & Cainiao - Aliexpress